-3.4 NPPF defines significance as:
+3.4.1 NPPF defines significance as:

-'The value of a heritage asset to this and future generations because of its heritage interest.
-That interest may be archaeological, architectural, artistic or historic.
-Significance derives not only from a heritage asset's physical presence, but also from its setting'.
+The value of a heritage asset to this and future generations because of its heritage interest.
+The interest may be archaeological, architectural, artistic or historic.
+Significance derives not only from a heritage asset's physical presence, but also from its setting.

-- 3.5 Historic England's Conservation Principles (previously English Heritage, 2008) identified four high level values: evidential, historic, aesthetic and communal.
-A revised consultation draft of Conservation Principles published by Historic England in November 2017 adopts the values terminology, or interests, of the NPPF. - Archaeological Interest: the potential of an asset to yield evidence of past human activity that could be revealed through future investigation.
+- 3.4.2 Historic England's Conservation Principles (previously English Heritage, 2008) identified four high level values: evidential, historic, aesthetic and communal.
+NPPF (2024) defines significance in the planning context as resulting from the heritage interest of an asset determined by the following: - Archaeological Interest: the potential of an asset to yield evidence of past human activity that could be revealed through future investigation.
 Archaeological interest includes above-ground structures, as well as earthworks and buried or submerged remains. - Architectural and Artistic Interest: derives from a contemporary appreciation of an asset's aesthetics.
 Architectural interest is an interest in design, construction, craftsmanship and decoration of buildings and structures.
 Artistic interest can include the use, representation or influence of historic places or buildings in artwork.
 It can also include the skill and emotional impact of works of art that are part of heritage assets or assets in their own right - Historic Interest: the way in which an asset can illustrate the story of past events, people and aspects of life (illustrative value, or interest).
-It can be said to hold communal value when associated with the identity of a community. - 3.6 These values or interests encompass the criteria that Historic England are obliged to consider when statutorily designating heritage assets.
-There are no single defining criteria that dictates the overall asset significance; each asset has to be evaluated against the range of criteria listed above on a case by case basis.
-These values are not intended to be restrictive but are identified in order to help establish a method for thinking systematically and consistently about the heritage values that can be ascribed to a place and contribute to a heritage asset's significance. - 3.7 In relation to a recognised heritage asset, the production of this heritage statement also takes into account the contribution which the historic character and setting makes to the overall significance of the asset.
-Assessment of significance has been undertaken in accordance with the methodology outlined in Historic England's Historic Environment Good Practice Advice in Planning Note 2: Managing Significance in Decision-Taking in the Historic Environment (2015).

-3.8 The relative contribution of the heritage values to the significance of the asset(s) are graded as either high, medium, low, neutral or detrimental.
+It can be said to hold communal value when associated with the identity of a community. - 3.4.3 These values or interests encompass the criteria that Historic England are obliged to consider when statutorily designating heritage assets. - 3.4.4 There are no single defining criteria that dictates the overall asset significance; each asset has to be evaluated against the range of criteria listed above on a case-by-case basis.
+These values are not intended to be restrictive but are identified in order to help establish a method for thinking systematically and consistently about the heritage values that can be ascribed to a place and contribute to a heritage asset's significance. - 3.4.5 In relation to a recognised heritage asset, the production of this HS also takes into account the contribution which the historic character and setting makes to the overall significance of the asset. - 3.4.6 The relative contribution of the heritage values to the significance of the heritage asset(s) are graded as either high, medium, low, neutral/negligible (informed by ICOMOS (2011) and Historic England guidance) and illustrated in Table 2, below.

-Heritage significance Description Very High World Heritage Sites High Scheduled Monuments Grade I and II Listed Buildings Grade I and II Registered Historic Parks and Gardens Medium Grade II Listed Buildings Grade II Registered Historic Parks and Gardens Conservation Areas Low Locally listed buildings Non-designated archaeological sites of local value, and/or potential to contribute to local research objectives Negligible / nil Heritage assets with very little or no surviving research value
+Heritage significance Description

+Very High World Heritage Sites (WHS)

+High Scheduled Monuments (SM),

+Grade I and II Listed Buildings,

+Grade I and II Registered Historic Parks and Gardens

+Medium Grade II Listed Buildings

+Grade II Registered Historic Parks and Gardens

+Conservation Areas

+Low Locally Listed Buildings

+Non-designated heritage assets

+Negligible/nil Heritage assets with very little or no surviving research value